Pedro Luiz of Orléans-Braganza

-Pedro Luiz of Orléans-Bragança (12 January 1983 – 1 June 2009) was the son of Antônio of Orléans-Braganza and Christine of Ligne.
+Pedro Luiz of Orléans-Bragança (Pedro Luiz Maria José Miguel Gabriel Rafael Gonzaga; 12 January 1983 – 1 June 2009) was the eldest son of Prince Antônio of Orléans-Braganza and Princess Christine de Ligne, being the grandson of Prince Pedro Henrique of Orléans-Braganza and Princess Maria Elisabeth of Bavaria.

 His brothers were Rafael, Amélia and Maria Gabriela, he was the great-great-grandson of Princess Isabel, the last Princess Imperial of Brazil, and of the Prince Imperial consort Gaston of Orléans, Count of Eu, and great-great-grandson of Emperor Pedro II and Empress Teresa Cristina.

 His childless uncle, Bertrand of Orléans-Braganza, is one of the two current claimants to the former Brazilian crown, having Pedro's father, Antônio, as his immediate successor.
 As such, some Brazilian monarchists expected Pedro Luiz to eventually become the pretender to the abolished throne.
 Instead, his younger brother, Rafael, took his place in the line of succession upon legal declaration of Pedro Luiz' death in the crash of Air France Flight 447.

 Family

 Prince Pedro Luiz was born on 12 January 1983 in Rio de Janeiro, the elder of the two sons of Prince António of Orléans-Braganza and his Belgian wife, Princess Christine of Ligne.

 His name in full was Pedro Luiz Maria José Miguel Gabriel Rafael Gonzaga de Orleans e Bragança.
 His paternal grandparents were Prince Pedro Henrique of Orléans-Bragança, one of two claimants to be head of the Brazilian Imperial House, and Princess Maria Elisabeth of Bavaria.
 His maternal grandparents were Antoine, 13th Prince of Ligne, and Princess Alix of Luxembourg.
-His mother's family, the House of Ligne is one of the oldest and most prominent Wallonian noble families still extant in Belgium.
+His mother's family, the House of Ligne, is one of the oldest and most prominent Wallonian noble families still extant in Belgium.
 Christine is a niece of Grand Duke Jean, who reigned in Luxembourg until his abdication in 2000.

-By 2009, his father's two elder brothers, Luiz and Bertrand were unmarried and had no offspring.
+By 2009, his father's two elder brothers, Luiz and Bertrand, were unmarried and had no offspring.
 His father António was therefore heir to the claim after his older siblings, and Pedro would, in due course, have been a claimant to the traditional headship of the Imperial House of Brazil, and the nominal Brazilian crown.
 As with most republics, Brazilian constitutional provisions do not allow for the institution of a Royal House.

 Pedro descended from all monarchs of the Kingdom of Portugal, including John VI (Dom João VI) of Portugal, Brazil and the Algarves, and the later monarchs of independent Brazil, emperors Peter I and Peter II (Dom Pedro I and Dom Pedro II).
 He was also a descendant of Louis Philippe I d'Orléans, King of the French in the male line, and a distant nephew, by descent, of John Maurice, Prince of Nassau-Siegen, the 17th-century Dutch prince who was governor of Dutch Brazil in the 1600s.